7 Best Crypto Portfolio Trackers

 - Coinbase pro

 One of the best features that Coinigy offers is the 30-day free trial.
-Users can get a taste of charts, technical indicators, and portfolio management during this period.
+Users can get a taste of charts, cryptocurrency indicators, and portfolio management during this period.
 Unlike CoinStats, which charges a fixed fee to facilitate Pro services, Coinigy uses a different model.
 It changes the fee monthly depending on how long the user is committed to using the service.
 The most expensive plan is $99.99 per month.

 To sum up, Coinigy is a great platform specifically for seasoned investors.
 With the free trial, beginner-level investors can check out its many features, and the annual fee is inexpensive.
 The integration of TradingView helps get a deeper insight into current markets, and like CoinStats, the single-interface approach for all crypto requirements can save time.
 On the flip side, it doesn't have automation and does not feature stop-loss or take profit orders.
 Also, unlike CoinStats, it doesn’t provide a mobile-friendly interface.